hapify/hapify/docs/cli.md

 This command generates the channel from its templates and its models.
 Then it saves the generated files in a zip file.
-To run this command you must be in the channel directory, next to the `hapify.json` file.
+To run this command, you must be in the channel directory, next to the `hapify.json` file.

-By default, the zip file has the channel's name, ie the folder name.
+By default, the zip file has the channel name, i.e. the folder name.
 Example: `angular-admin/angular-admin.zip`.
 You can define a custom path with this option: `-o, --output <path>`.